krishnaadithya/EyeAI/README.md

 # EyeAI
-Detect leadning causes of blindness with a AI
+Detect leading causes of blindness with a AI

-**The Web app part is from this github page https://github.com/mtobeiyf/keras-flask-deploy-webapp**
+**The Web app part is from this GitHub page https://github.com/mtobeiyf/keras-flask-deploy-webapp**

 Please refer to that for setting up the the webapp. \*